Andrew-Mackay/WebScienceCoursework/submission/README.md

 ### 2.py:
 Open the file and on line 8 set the dictionary of dictionaries to be the names of the collections you want to run the analytics on.
 For example, to run on collections basic_crawler_1a, enhanced_crawler_1b and  geo_tagged_1c the code would look like: `collections = {"basic_crawler_1a": {}, "enhanced_crawler_1b":{}, "geo_tagged_1c":{}}`
-The default will run on the sample data provided (`INSERT CODE HERE`)

 Once you have set this variable, run the program with `python 2.py`

 ### 2_histograms.py:
-Open the file and on line 7 modify the names of collections and start/end times to matched desired data.
+Open the file and on line 21 modify the names of collections and start/end times to matched desired data.
-The default will run on the sample data (`INSERT CODE HERE`).
+The default will run on the sample data.
 The graphs will be saved in /barcharts/name_of_collection.svg.

 An example input would be:
 ```